Agoric/documentation/main/javascript-modifications/lockdown.md

 is mostly formatted for human use for diagnosing problems.

-Given these constraints, it is safe and helpful for `console` to reveal to humans information it would not reveal to the objects it interacts with.
+Given these constraints, it is safe and helpful for `console` to reveal to humans information it would not reveal to objects it interacts with.
 SES amplifies this and reveals much more information than the normal `console` does.

-By default during `lockdown` SES virtualizes the builtin `console`, by replacing it with a wrapper.
-This is a virtual `console` implementing the standard `console` API mostly by forwarding to the original wrapped `console`.
+By default and during `lockdown` SES replaces the builtin `console`with a wrapper, thus virtualizing it.

-Also, the virtual `console` has a special relationship with error objects and the SES `assert` package.
+Also, the enhanced virtual `console` has a special relationship with error objects and the SES `assert` package.
 Errors can report more diagnostic information that should be hidden from other objects.
 See the [error README](./src/error/README.md) for an in depth explanation of this